 The individual subscales and the PSS total score are considered reliable and valid measures that can be used confidently to assess the outcome of both individuals and groups of patients with shoulder disorders .

-The PSS pays more attention to the pain subscale than comparable outcome tools, and includes a satisfaction subscale which is missing in many others.
+The Penn Shoulder Score pays more attention to the pain subscale than comparable outcome tools, and includes a satisfaction subscale which is missing in many others.
 Both of these attributes give the clinician better insight into the patients’ pain and attitude with regards to their shoulder.

 The questionnaire itself is quick to complete, taking no more than 10 minutes and scores can be quickly calculated.
 The PSS has excellent test-retest reliability and can be used for a variety of shoulder disorders.

-PSS doesn’t appear to have any major weaknesses, although it’s been used less frequently in the literature compared to other outcome scales.
+PSS doesn’t appear to have any major considerations, although it’s been used less frequently in the literature compared to other outcome scales.

 Overall, the PSS is a reliable and valid measure for evaluating outcomes from various shoulder disorders, and is a tool that gives physicians more information regarding a patients’ pain and satisfaction.